United Airlines Flight 811: Aircraft

 The aircraft involved was a Boeing 747-122 (registration number N4713U).
-It was delivered to United Airlines on November 3, 1970.
 Its serial number was 19875 and it was the 89th 747 built.
 At the time of the accident, the aircraft had accumulated 58,814 total flight hours and 15,028 flight pressurization cycles, and had not been involved in any previous accidents.

 On February 24, 1989, the aircraft was scheduled by United Airlines to operate as Flight 811 from Los Angeles International Airport in Los Angeles, California, to Sydney Airport in Mascot, New South Wales, Australia, with intermediate stops at Honolulu International Airport in Honolulu, Hawaii, and Auckland Airport in Auckland, New Zealand.
 Flight 811 operated without incident on the first leg of the flight from Los Angeles to Honolulu; the flight crew reported no difficulties upon arriving at Honolulu, where a crew change occurred.

 After the accident, the aircraft was repaired and put back into service with United but was re-registered as N4724U.
 In 1997, the aircraft was taken out of service and passed on to Air Dabia as C5-FBS.
 Air Dabia ceased operations in 1998, and the aircraft was abandoned at Plattsburgh International Airport, where it was scrapped in June 2003.